Baadur Jobava: Team competitions

 Jobava has played for the Georgian national team in the Chess Olympiad since 2000.
 He won the individual gold medal in 2004, scoring 8½/10 points.
 In 2010, he defeated the world's number one player Magnus Carlsen in the Georgia–Norway match.
 In 2016, he won the individual gold medal for the best performance, which included wins over Richárd Rapport, Francisco Vallejo Pons and the former FIDE world champions Ruslan Ponomariov and Veselin Topalov with a performance rating of 2926 which is the highest performance rating for board 1 since Garry Kasparov's 2933 performance rating in 2002.

 Jobava London

-Jobava is credited with popularizing an opening sometimes called the Jobava London System, successfully employing it against Veselin Topalov and Ruslan Ponomariov, also known as the Rapport–Jobava System, which is characterized by the moves 1.d4, 2.Nc3, and 3.Bf4.
-The opening was first played by James Mason in 1882.
-He's one of the most prolific users of Larsen's Opening in the modern era, having beaten Yu Yangyi in the Tata Steel Challengers 2014, Daniil Dubov in the Bronstein Memorial 2014, Shakhriyar Mamedyarov in the FIDE Grand Prix 2015 and David Howell in the FIDE Grand Swiss 2019 with it.
+Although the line had first been played by James Mason in 1882, Jobava is credited with popularizing an opening now known as the Jobava London System (also known as the Rapport–Jobava System).
+Characterized by the moves 1.d4, 2.Nc3, and 3.Bf4, Jobava successfully employed the opening to score wins against Veselin Topalov and Ruslan Ponomariov.